 3. Gather Data from Government Entitles

 Federal and state laws require truckers, employers, and vehicle inspectors to maintain detailed inspection reports, logbooks, and maintenance records.
 While this information is sometimes in the official crash report, you may need to solicit this data yourself.
-Your lawyer can help you determine which agencies to contact and how to organize and analyze this data to support your claim correctly.
+Your lawyer can help you determine which agencies to contact and how to organize and analyze this data to support your New Jersey truck accident claims correctly.

 Trucking Accident Personal Injury Compensation

 If you’re injured in a commercial trucking accident, you may receive the following compensation: